Issues

 Community conditions shape the exposure and behaviors that encourage–or undermine–health and well-being.

 The World Health Organization (WHO) has identified structural catalysts such as inequitable distribution of power, money, opportunity and resources, as a key determinant of health and safety outcomes.
-Poverty, racism, and lack of educational and economic opportunity also drive poor health, which contributes to chronic stress.
-Indeed, WHO reports that “cumulative experience” affects health and well-being more than chronological age.
+Poverty, racism, and lack of educational and economic opportunity also drive poor health, that further contributes to chronic stress.
+WHO reports that “cumulative experience” affects health and well-being more than chronological age.

 In Trenton, glaring inequity exists between the city and neighboring areas, as well as within our state.
 For example: